-$(iv) \ {\bf Economy-} It is central theme in advert is ement of clear ances all sorbarg a in purchases.$
+(iv) Economy - It is central theme in advertisement of clearance sales or bargain purchases.

-(v) Comfort - The advertisements for fans, electric appliance refrigerators etc. generally contain this feeling ofcomforts.
+(v) Comfort - The advertisements for fans, electric appliance refrigerators etc. generally contain this feeling of comforts.

 (vi) Fear - Themes stressing the fear of death, accident personal loss through burglary frenetic and other untoward happenings in life are generally used by insurance companies or banking companies.
-The traffic police uses this theme in their notes of caution i.e., life is short don't make isshorter'
+The traffic police uses this theme in their notes of caution i.e., life is short don't make is shorter'

-(vii) Parental Affection - All advertisement copies of products meant for children such as toys, body foods and dresses etc use thisfeeling.
+(vii) Parental Affection - All advertisement copies of products meant for children such as toys, body foods and dresses etc use this feeling.